tannewt/wa-law.org/bill/2021-22/hb/1210/1/README.md

 3. Funding for the **cannabis** social equity technical assistance competitive grant program must be provided through the dedicated **cannabis** account under RCW 69.50.540.
 Additionally, the department may solicit, receive, and expend private contributions to support the grant program.

 4. The department may adopt rules to implement this section.

+## Section 35
+> This section adds a new section to an existing chapter [46.04](/rcw/46_motor_vehicles/46.04_definitions.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.04_definitions.md) for context.

+"Cannabis," except as otherwise provided in this title, has the meaning provided in RCW 69.50.101.

 ## Section 36